wmde/.github/profile/README.md

 [![logo](https://raw.githubusercontent.com/wmde/.github/main/images/WMDEGitHubBanner.png)](https://github.com/wmde)

 Wikimedia Deutschland is the German chapter of the global [Wikimedia movement](https://www.wikimedia.org/).
-Our technical focus is on [Wikidata](https://www.wikidata.org/), the [Wikibase ecosystem](https://wikiba.se/) and software that serves the German speaking and wider Wikimedia community.
+Our technical focus is on [Wikidata](https://www.wikidata.org/), the [Wikibase ecosystem](https://wikiba.se/) and software that serves the German-speaking and the wider Wikimedia community.

 ## Our projects

 ### Wikidata

-A collaboratively edited multilingual knowledge graph that powers Wikipedia, Wikivoyage, Wiktionary, Wikisource, and many other sites and services beyond just Wikimedia projects!
+A collaboratively edited multilingual knowledge graph that powers Wikipedia, Wikivoyage, Wiktionary, Wikisource and many other sites and services beyond Wikimedia projects.
 See [wikidata.org](https://www.wikidata.org).

 ### Wikibase Suite

-Dockerized deployment of Wikibase, the technology behind Wikidata.
-It alows you to host your very own linked open data knowledge base.
-See [installation guide on MediaWiki](https://www.mediawiki.org/wiki/Wikibase/Suite).
+A dockerized deployment of Wikibase, the technology behind Wikidata.
+It allows you to host your own linked open data knowledge base.
+See [our installation guide](https://www.mediawiki.org/wiki/Wikibase/Suite).

 ### Wikibase Cloud

-A fully managed Wikibase instance that provides the support needed for those who want to have their own knowledge graph quickly and easily.
+A fully managed Wikibase instance made available quickly and easily for those who want their own knowledge graph.
 See [wikibase.cloud](https://www.wikibase.cloud).

 ### Fundraising Tech

-Software that powers Wikimedia Deutschland's fundraising efforts including apis, user interfaces, banners and more.
+Software that powers Wikimedia Deutschland's fundraising efforts including APIs, user interfaces, banners and more.
 See [spenden.wikimedia.de](https://spenden.wikimedia.de/).

 ### Technical Wishes